 What is Creditable Drug Coverage?Posted by Medicare Made Clear

-The late enrollment penalty for Medicare Part D prescription drug coverage is an additional 1% of the premium amount for each month you’re late.
+The late penalty for Medicare Part D is an additional 1 percent of the premium amount for each month you’re late.
 You pay the penalty for as long as you have Part D.

-Don’t let Medicare enrollment catch you by surprise.
-You may enroll when you turn 65 or delay enrollment until later.
-Either way, you can call the shots better when you know the rules.
+You may enroll when you turn 65 or delay enrollment until later if you have creditable drug coverage.
+Either way, you can call the shots with confidence when you know the rules.